TIBCONL/ebxworkshop/README.md

 These KPIs are coming from a library of indicators that are provided by EBX.

-These indicators are basically on 2 things:
+These indicators concern mainly 2 things: